cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 </figure>

 I really like the aesthetics of this page.
-Note the three logos of the tools in the top right corner.[^1] Also note that the comic is mostly in white and black, except for the parts that use the colors in the logos.
+Note the three logos, one for each of the the tools, in the top right corner.[^1] Also note that the comic is mostly in white and black, except for the parts that use the colors in the logos.
 The source code in the background is [<i class="fab fa-github"></i> a real code snippet](https://github.com/ASSERT-KTH/depclean/blob/f8a2607178ed48e5843768c3cbc8e60406d63a66/depclean-core/src/main/java/se/kth/depclean/core/analysis/model/ProjectDependencyAnalysis.java#L171-L184) from the DepClean's GitHub repository.
 I also like the last scene of this page, which serves as **a hook** to get the reader excited to turn to the next page!